kevinslin/kevin-public/vault/res.books.the-art-of-learning.md

 - an earthquake during a competition sparked a period of intense concentration
 - next step is to invoke an earthquake like concentration without the earthquake
 - whenever you control two of the opponents limbs with one of your own, then you have advantage #star
+- to be the best, you need to take risks that others would avoid and use adversity as a teacher

 ### 13 - slowing down time
 - relying on intuition and the unconcious in high level play